joeytwiddle/significant-white-space/README.md

 * `trackSlashStarCommentBlocks: true`

-   Currently enabled for legacy code.
-However, it is recommended that you do not use `/*...*/` blocks, since this feature introduces bugs.
-(It can potentially cause false-positives matching `/*` or `*/` within strings or regexps).
+   Currently enabled due to its prevalence in the body of existing code.
+However for professional projects, it is recommended that you *disable* this feature, and do not use any `/*...*/` blocks, since this feature introduces rare bugs.

+   It can potentially cause false-positives if it sees `/*` or `*/` within a string or regexp literal.
+There are heuristics to avoid this in some situations, but not all.
+One heuristic for example, aborts star-comment tracking for this line if it positively identifies a regexp, but of course this would cause problems if the line was followed by a `/*`!.
+Another factor is that `/*`s can be mentioned in `//` comments, and should be ignored, making star-comment tracking dependent on the accuracy of `//` comment tracking, which may not itself be 100%.

 * `retainLineNumbers: true`

-   Not implemented.
+   Not yet implemented.
 Will track line-numbers whilst parsing, to produce more informative errors.
+Probably won't even be an option.

 * `guessEndGaps: true`